IMAGINARY/reinforcement-learning-2/README.md

 by Sebastián Uribe and Andreas Matt.

 Dutch translation by [Jarne Renders](https://github.com/JarneRenders).
-Spanish translation by Daniel Ramos.
+Spanish and French translations by Daniel Ramos.

 ## License